onelessangel/APD/README.md

 A Java program for a Black Friday order manager, using parallelization mechanisms.

-The program uses multiple entities to handle 2 level threads for parallel processing the orders and the products.
+The program uses multiple entities to handle 2 level threads for processing in parallel the orders and the products.

 ## MPI